-Please let us know if the personal information that we hold about you needs to be updated or is incorrect.
+Please let us know if the personal information that we hold about the Data Subject needs to be updated or is incorrect.

 We will take reasonable technical and organisational security measures to safeguard all personal information.
 Personal information is stored securely on our computer system and/or in a secure filing system, and we restrict access to those who have a need to know.
 We provide training and education to our staff on Information security.

-However, you acknowledge that the use of the internet is not entirely secure and for this reason we cannot guarantee the security of any personal information which is transferred through the internet or email.
+However, the Data Subject acknowledges that the use of the internet is not entirely secure and for this reason we cannot guarantee the security of any personal information which is transferred through the internet or email.